 The HeLa Cancer Cell Line is immortal.
 Thankfully, HeLa cells won't grow into strong tumors upon being injected into a human body, but one day there might come a cancer that's capable of doing that.
 There's already an infectious transmissible cancer that affects dogs.
 And yes, there is a cancerous STD in dogs called canine transmissible venereal tumor.
 The actual cancer cell itself is the infectious agent spread through sexual contact.
 Genetic analysis suggests that the original tumor appeared sometime between 200 and 2,500 years ago, making it the longest-lived known mammalian cell line.
 Since the cells' genome has diverged from the original dog's genome and the cells have been infecting other dogs, it's been effectively living as a unicellular, asexually reproducing organism.
 It's not unreasonable to assume from this information that someday, any of us could possibly be the progenitor of a mutant, cancerous STD pathogen.

 The polyomaviruses.
 They're a family of viruses that, once active, can cause multiple tumors.
-The good news is that unless you're immunocompromised in some way, the viruses are dormant and harmless.
+The good news is that unless you're immunocompromised in some way (i.e. being infected with HIV, especially during the AIDS stage), the viruses are dormant and harmless.
 Here's the paranoia-inducing part: all of the discovered human polyomaviruses (9 so far) are commonly and asymptomatically contracted in childhood or early adulthood.
-That means right now, you probably have multiple species of viruses quietly lying in wait until something happens to your immune system, at which point they can go on a tumor-causing rampage.
+That means right now, you probably have multiple species of viruses quietly lying in wait until something happens to your immune system (such as AIDS, mentioned above), at which point they can go on a tumor-causing rampage.